The fastest way for a married couple to get divorced in Nevada is for both spouses to file a joint petition for divorce. Another term for this is an

 - responsibility for paying various expenses for children, including health insurance

-- Nevada legal name changes (such as reclaiming a maiden name)
+- legal name changes (such as reclaiming a maiden name)

 Family Court judges usually prefer uncontested divorces to contested ones.
-They generally believe that the spouses themselves are in a better position to make decisions about their money and property, and they would rather not get involved in a couple’s private affairs.
+They generally believe that you are in a better position to make decisions about your money and property, and they would rather not get involved in your private affairs.

-Joint petitions are common in cases where the couple had a detailed premarital agreement in Nevada that addressed all the above issues, and neither is contesting it.
-One of the advantages of having a good prenup is that it increases the chances that the couple will be able to divorce via a joint petition; this is because all the terms were already agreed to in the prenup.
+Joint petitions are common in cases where there was already a detailed premarital agreement that addressed all the above issues.
+One of the advantages of having a good prenup is that it increases the chances that you will be able to divorce via a joint petition; this is because all the terms were already agreed to in the prenup.

 Residency Requirement to Get a Nevada Divorce

 Nevada has a six (6) week residency requirement for divorce.
-So if a couple who lives outside of Nevada wishes to file a joint petition in Nevada, they still need to live in-state for six (6) weeks before proceeding with their uncontested divorce.
+So if you and your spouse live outside of Nevada and wish to file a joint petition in Nevada, you or your spouse will need to live in-state for six (6) weeks before proceeding with an uncontested divorce.

-Note that it does not matter where in Nevada the couple resides.
+Note that it does not matter where in Nevada you reside.
 Living in Las Vegas, Reno, or any other location in Nevada suffices as long as the residency lasts at least six (6) weeks.

-Also note that Nevada requires couples with minor children to take a parenting class prior to filing for divorce.
-Couples who wait to take the class could delay the whole divorce process.
+Also note that if you have minor children, Nevada law requires you to take a parenting class prior to filing for divorce.

 Drawbacks of Quick Divorces in Nevada

-Sometimes, a party may be legally entitled to far more money and property than what the other party would agree to.
-Sometimes, the couple’s estate is just too complicated to parse out in a joint petition.
+Sometimes, you may be legally entitled to far more money and property than what the other party would agree to.
+Sometimes, your estate is just too complicated to parse out in a joint petition.

-Another consideration is that entering a joint petition is the equivalent to taking a plea in a criminal case–the party loses the right to appeal.
-That is fine if the joint petition is truly in the parties’ best interest.
-But if not, filing the joint petition could prevent them from getting what is legally theirs.
+Another consideration is that entering a joint petition is the equivalent of taking a plea in a criminal case–you lose the right to appeal.
+That is fine if the joint petition is truly in your best interest.
+Though if not, filing the joint petition could prevent you from getting what is legally yours.